IBM/trusted-service-identity/examples/spire-sidecar/README.md

-# Application Example using Universal Workload Identity with Tornjak and SPIRE
+# Application Example using Universal Workload Identity with Tornjak and SPIRE (with Sidecar)

 ## Demo Overview
 This example demonstrates a simple application that is using